TravelBug661/TravelBug/README.md

 # TravelBug
-# Cinema Paradiso

 ```
-App, built using frontend React+Redux and backend using Django
+Travel Bug, built using frontend React+Redux and backend using Django
 ```

 ## Description